Mankind or Alive! It’s Alive!

 When I heard [Genesis 2:7] as a child, I imagined Adam lying on the ground, perfectly formed but not yet alive, with God leaning over him and performing a sort of mouth-to-mouth resuscitation.
 Now I picture that scene differently.
 I assume that Adam was already biologically alive—the other animals needed no special puff of oxygen, nitrogen, and carbon dioxide to start them breathing, so why should man? … I see Adam as alive, but possessing only an animal vitality.
 Then God breaths into him a new spirit, and infills him with His own image.
 Adam becomes a living soul, not just a living body.
 God’s image is not an arrangement of skin cells or physical shape, but rather an inbreathed spirit.

 Maybe the Molly Jensen reference isn’t so far-fetched, after all.
 God set a pretty intimate precedent here.
 If true, he didn’t just make himself available to interested parties, he fused part of himself within all humanity from that moment forward.
 There’s a lot of debate about this so-called image.
 When you think image typically external features come to mind, which is what the English definition implies.
 But the original text uses the Hebrew word tselem and it’s far more elusive than its English counterpart.
 Tselem represents a “shadowy” likeness and, by definition, is more akin to a spirit or phantom.
 Jeepers!
 That sounds like a mystery for Scooby-Doo and those meddling kids.
 To be fair, there are passages in Scripture that describe God as having some of the same physical characteristics as humans: eyes, face, hands.
 To be fair, he also appears in natural elements like fire (note Exodus 3:2 and 13:21).
 It looks like Johnny Storm isn’t the only guy who knows his way around fiery plasma.
-Scripture itself asks, “To whom can you liken God, and what likeness can you attribute to Him?”
+Scripture itself asks, “To whom then will you liken God?
+Or what likeness will you compare with Him?”
 (Isaiah 40:18).
 In reality (and I’m using the word reality loosely here), God probably pulled a Zartan on occasion as a method of communication, so as not to melt faces upon arrival.

 Apparently, the tselem he shared with humanity isn’t something you can see in a mirror.
 If we’re to believe God exists and the universe is the product of his ingenuity, then the ability to reason and articulate intelligent thought is likely the answer to the tselem/image question.
 Humans live in a rational state with the ability to reason, communicate and make self-aware decisions.
 As Jules Winnfield would say, “Check out the big brain on Brad!”
 Notably, the capacity to think logically and utilize intelligent speech is the only thing that separates humans from the rest of the animals.
-Even the legendary biblical figure Solomon speculated, “God is testing [people], so that they will see that by themselves they are just animals”* (Ecclesiastes 3:18).
+Legendary biblical figure Solomon speculated God was testing humans to make them understand that without him they’re no better than wild animals (see Ecclesiastes 3:18).
 This is obviously something people have thought about for a long time.

 It should also be noted the tselem appears in juxtaposition with both males and females.
 Separate of each other men and women possess unique qualities, but, according to Scripture, it’s only together that they exhibit the completeness of God’s image: “He created them male and female.
-He blessed them and called their name Man on the day they were created” (Gen. 5:2).
+He blessed them and called their name [M]an on the day they were created” (Gen. 5:2).
 It’s not exactly Mighty Morphin Power Rangers, but it appears partnership between the sexes was always part of God’s plan.

 It’s like Christmas morning when human beings arrive on the scene.
 Immediately upon their arrival God is interacting with them.
 He treats them differently from everything else.
 He doesn’t even try to hide his bias.
 When light appeared on scene he didn’t stop to check the corners of the universe for his missing Frisbee.
 When the primordial waters were separated he didn’t go for a celebratory swim.
 But the moment mankind shows up he becomes a full-on stalker.
 Genesis 1:28 records his first words to them.
 If you’re expecting a dictatorial statement, you’re in for a surprise.
 Right out of the gate God lends this young couple his Marvin Gaye records and encourages a healthy sex life. “[F]ill the earth,” he says.
 Wait, isn’t he supposed to be a total Mrs. Grundy?
 I thought the scriptural narrative was always about what you’re not supposed to do and here God is all Samantha Jones, not just okay with the possibility of sex, but plainly advocating it—lots of it.
 It’s not an aside.
 It’s the first thing he encourages the earliest members of humanity to do.
 Turns out, God’s no prude.

 Adam and Eve are still buzzing about being able to storm the cotton gin anytime they want when God hits them with more good news.
 Without having any prior work experience, he hires them on the spot to serve as earth’s administrating CEOs.
 He allows that earth and everything in it—excluding other human beings—is theirs (and their offspring’s) to manage.
 Contrary to popular belief, humans aren’t intended to stand around singing Kumbaya every waking hour of the day.
 Using much of the same language as before (see v.
-26), God instructs them to subdue and harness the planet’s natural resources and to control “every living thing that moves on the surface of the earth” (v.
+26), God instructs them to subdue and harness the planet’s natural resources and to control “every living thing that moves on the earth” (v.
 28).
 It’s a call for responsible management.

 The final thing God mentions is diet.
 Scrub those images of Fat Bastard pining for “the other, other white meat,” we’re talking about everyday food consumption.
 God isn’t going all Hans and Franz trying to be your personal trainer here.
 The text states animals, birds and humans were all originally intended to be vegetarians (see vv.
 29, 30).
 Like Lisa Simpson, God has enough gazpacho for everyone.
 Evidentially there was no such thing as a carnivore at that time.
 Without reading between the lines too much, it appears God isn’t keen on the idea of killing.
 Perhaps after witnessing dinosaurs rule the earth like those guys at Terminus he decided a world full of plant-eaters was the way to go.
 You know as well as I do this doesn’t last, but it’s hard to argue that God’s intention at this point isn’t noble.